maxtkc/mvths-wiki/docs/004-simple-switch.rst

 Exercise:
 ~~~~~~~~~

 #.
 Using your breadboard, complete the following circuit which uses a switch to turn on and off an LED.
+When placing your button on the breadboard make sure not to short the two sides, (1 and 2) and (3 and 4) by placing them in a connected row or column.

    .. figure:: images/image121.png